kri-sh27/node-todo-cicd/README.md

+# Deploying a Dockerized Node.js App on AWS Using ECS and ECR
 In this blog, I’ll walk through how I deployed my Node.js application from Docker to AWS using Amazon ECS (Elastic Container Service), ECR (Elastic Container Registry), and EC2.
 This hands-on guide is perfect for beginners trying to understand how containers move from local to cloud.